Welcome

 Bio

-Before joining the University of Twente, I was Lecturer in Networks and Security at the University of Sydney (that’s Asst.
-Prof. in other systems), Australia.
+Before joining the University of Münster as full professor, I was an Associate Professor at the University of Twente in the Netherlands.
+Before that, I was a Lecturer and Senior Lecturer at the University of Sydney in Australia.
 Until 2016, I was a Researcher at NICTA (later Data61), also in Sydney, where I worked on network security and was part of the Security Business Team.
+I hold a PhD from Technical University of Munich.
+I did both my post-grad and under-grad studies at Eberhard Karls University, Tuebingen, one of Germany’s classic universities.

 Selected publications